Managing Your Business

 Many businesses see their workforces expand and shrink throughout the year, especially during summertime, school breaks and the holiday season.
 With the right planning, you can get the most out of those temporary workers before they're off to their next challenges.

-Those temporary assignments give you a chance to ramp up productivity with competitively-priced labor: Recently the average weekly salary of a 16-to-24 year old was $519, while the next rung up the age ladder earned nearly twice that.
+Recently the average weekly salary of a 16-to-24 year old was $571,while the next rung up the age ladder earned nearly twice that.
 So how can your business make the most of temporary help?

 Plan for arrivals and departures